 Recognize when people are using you.
 And abusing you.

 If you’re a fan of giving people second chances, be careful about giving third, fourth, and fifth chances.
-If this life lesson is difficult for you to apply, borrow my copy of the book Boundaries.*
+If this life lesson is difficult for you to apply, borrow my copy of the book Boundaries.* Or read this post.

 Life Lesson #11: Don’t tell lies.
 And don’t believe lies.
 Especially about yourself.

 This life lesson is related to #10.
 Many of us have an invisible gremlin perched on our shoulder that likes to whisper in our ear.
 Things like:

 - You’re stupid.